Nurou/java-programming/data/part-6/3-introduction-to-testing.md

 5. Korjaa ohjelman sisäistä rakennetta.
 Kun ohjelman koko kasvaa, sen sisäistä rakennetta korjataan tarvittaessa.
 Liian pitkät metodit pilkotaan useampaan osaan ja ohjelmasta eriytetään käsitteisiin liittyviä luokkia.
 Testejä ei muuteta, vaan niitä hyödynnetään ohjelman sisäiseen rakenteeseen tehtyjen muutosten oikeellisuuden varmistamisessa -- jos ohjelman rakenteeseen tehty muutos muuttaa ohjelman toiminnallisuutta, testit varoittavat siitä, ja ohjelmoija voi korjata tilanteen. -->

-<a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank" rel="noopener"> Test-driven development </a> is a software development process that's based on constructing a piece of software in small iterations.
-In test-driven software development, the first thing a programmer always does is write an automatically-executable test, which tests a single piece of the computer program.
+<a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank" rel="noopener"> Test-driven development </a> is a software development process that's based on constructing software from small pieces.
+In test-driven software development, the first thing that the programmer always does is write an automatically-executable test that tests a single piece of the computer program.

 The test will not pass because the functionality that satisfies the test, i.e., the part of the computer program to be examined, is missing.
 Once the test has been written, functionality that meets the test requirements is added to the program.
 The tests are run again.
-If all tests pass, a new test is added, or alternatively, if the tests fail, the already-written program is corrected.
-If necessary, the internal structure of the program will be corrected or refactored, so that the functionality of the program remains the same, but the structure becomes clearer.
+If all of the tests pass, a new test is added.
+If the tests fail, however, we need to fix the program.
+The program's structure is improved as needed, i.e., refactored, so that it becomes clearer to read while the functionality remains the same.

-Test-driven software development consists of five steps that are repeated until the functionality of the program is complete.
+Test-driven software development consists of five steps that are repeated until the the program is fully functional.

 1. Write a test.
 The programmer decides which program functionality to test and writes a test for it.

 2. Run the tests and check if the tests pass.
 When a new test is written, the tests are run.
 If the test passes, the test is most likely erroneous and should be corrected - the test should only test functionality that hasn't yet been implemented.

 3. Write the functionality that meets the test's requirements.
 The programmer implements functionality that only meets the test requirements.
-Note: this doesn't do things that the test does not require - functionality is only added in small increments.
+Note: we don't implement anything that the test does not require to pass - functionality is only added in tiny increments.

 4. Perform the tests.
-If the tests fail, there is likely to be an error in the functionality written.
-Correct the functionality - or, if there is no error in the functionality, fix the latest test that was performed.
+If the tests fail, there's likely an error in the functionality that's been written.
+Correct the functionality - or, if there was nothing wrong with it, fix the latest test that was performed.

-5. Repair the internal structure of the program.
+5. Fix the internal structure of the program.
 As the size of the program increases, its internal structure is adjusted as needed.
-Methods that are too long are broken down into multiple parts and classes representing concepts are isolated.
-The tests are not modified, but are instead used to verify the correctness of the changes made to the program's internal structure - if a change in the program structure changes the functionality of the program, the tests will produce a warning and the programmer can remedy the situation.
+Methods that are too long are broken down into parts and classes that represent distinct concepts are isolated.
+The tests are not modified, but are instead used to verify the correctness of the changes made to the program's internal structure - if a change in the program structure changes the functionality of the program, the tests will produce a warning and the programmer is able to remedy the situation.

 <pdf-slideshow>